DanielGibson/Snippets/README.md

 // (this doesn't use stb_image and is just a simple SDL_CreateSurfaceFrom()-wrapper)
 // !
 It must be byte-wise 24bit RGB ("888", bytesPerPixel=3) !
 // !  or byte-wise 32bit RGBA ("8888", bytesPerPixel=4) data !
-// If freeWithSurface is SDL_TRUE, SDL_FreeSurface() will free the pixelData
+// If freeWithSurface is true, SDL_FreeSurface() will free the pixelData
 //  you passed with SDL_free() - NOTE that you should only do that if pixelData
 //  was allocated with SDL_malloc(), SDL_calloc() or SDL_realloc()!
 // Returns NULL on error (in that case pixelData won't be freed!),
 //  use SDL_GetError() to get more information.
 SDL_Surface* STBIMG_CreateSurface(unsigned char* pixelData, int width, int height,
-                                  int bytesPerPixel, SDL_bool freeWithSurface);
+                                  int bytesPerPixel, bool freeWithSurface);

 // Creates an SDL_Texture* using the raw RGB(A) pixelData with given width/height
 // (this doesn't use stb_image and is just a simple SDL_CreateSurfaceFrom()-wrapper)